GoogleCloudPlatform/community/tutorials/kube-mqtt/index.md

 	gcloud container images describe gcr.io/$PROJECT/refresher --format="value(image_summary.fully_qualified_digest)"

-add this as the image address in repo file: `bridge/project-image.yaml`.
+In the repo file `bridge/project-image.yaml`, add the output from the previous command as `image` .

 If running the Kubernetes cluster outside the Cloud Project, make the images public: